Alluxio/alluxio/docs/en/operation/Server-Logging.md

 ### Logging RPCs Calls Sent by Client

-Add to your application-side `log4j.properties` to capture RPCs between Alluxio client and FileSystem Master:
+Add the following to your application-side `log4j.properties` to capture RPCs between the Alluxio client and FileSystem Master:

 ```properties